Banner

 You shake off the doubt.
 You’ll deal with the “using it” part later.
 Right now, you need to find it.

 The chamber at the bottom of the stairs is dimly lit, the flicker of enchanted torches casting eerie shadows across the ancient stone.
 You move cautiously, eyes scanning the room for any sign of the map.
 Your heart skips a beat when you spot an elaborate pedestal in the center of the room, surrounded by faintly glowing runes.
-It has to be there—the other half of the map.
+Could it be so obvious?
+You expected it to be buried deep in a pile of scrolls or hidden in a secret chamber.
+But as you approach the pedestal and look at the parchment, you are certain you’ve found it.
+The other half of the map.

 As you step closer, your eyes locked on the pedestal, a voice suddenly cuts through the silence.